-Morgan and I are currently collaborating on a book whose working title is “Mago Markets and Meals.”
+Morgan and I are currently collaborating on a book whose working title is “Mago at the Market.”
 Our idea is to provide advice for folks who wanted to visit markets in the US and Western Europe, shop, chop, and cook.
 It will include information about the different markets, suggestions on how to make the most of each, where to eat while you’re shopping, and our favorite recipes made from the market bounty.

 For example… how about a mess of collard greens.
 It’s that time of year when collards are plentiful and there is nothing better with fried trout and cornbread.
 So here is a recipe that we’ll be including in “Mago at the Market” when it comes out later this year.